Daham-Mustaf/semantic-policy-generation/README.md

 generator = Generator(**cfg, temperature=0.0)
 validator = ValidatorAgent(**cfg, temperature=0.0)

+# Use an end date still in the future w.r.t. when you run this, or the reasoner may reject as expired.
-policy_text = "UC4 partners may use dataset A for research until 2025-12-31."
+policy_text = "UC4 partners may use dataset A for research until 2030-12-31."

 reason = reasoner.reason(policy_text)
-if reason["decision"] not in {"approve", "needs_input"}:
+if reason["decision"] != "approve":
     raise ValueError(f"Rejected by reasoner: {reason['issues']}")

 draft = generator.generate(policy_text, policy_id="example_001")